-Powering electronics using your van’s current electrical system seems like a straightforward solution.
+Powering electronics using your van’s current electrical system is a straightforward solution.
 People can charge their phones while driving, so why not just use those same systems for all of your electronics?
-Unfortunately, not everything can be plugged into a cigarette lighter.
+Well, the challenge comes when you turn the car off.

 What is an alternator?

-The cigarette lighter in your car is a 12-volt socket connected to the starting battery.
-The car’s alternator has plenty of power to keep the starting battery topped off and power some devices.
-The problem comes when you turn car off (which many of us do when we park at our destination).
-When the vehicle is off, there is no longer alternator power going to your starting battery and it will drain relatively quickly, making it so you can’t turn the car back on when you want to.
+The cigarette lighter in your car is a 12 volt socket connected to the starting battery.
+The car’s alternator has plenty of power to keep the starting battery topped off and charge some devices through this 12V socket.
+The problem comes when you turn car off.
+There is no longer alternator power going to your starting battery and it will drain relatively quickly, making it so you can’t turn the car back on when you want to.

 Recharging a secondary battery with the car’s alternator

-- Using an alternator to charge a deep-cycle battery requires that you drive the van!
+- Using an alternator to charge a secondary battery requires that you drive the van!
 For even basic power needs (laptop and lights), you will need to drive for a decent amount of time on a daily basis if you’re relying on it for your electrical needs.
-On the flipside, if you’re traveling frequently then this makes it a great option, but most people want to stop for a few days and you will run out of power at inopportune times.
+On the flipside, if you’re traveling frequently it’s a great option.

 - It’s not good to let the car idle to charge your batteries.
 Not only do alternators perform best at higher engine speeds, they are incredibly inefficient relative to a generator.
 More importantly, this is hard on the car.
 Without moving through the air and varying engine speeds, your motor is not operating with optimum cooling or oil pressure.
 Over the long term, this is quite hard on the motor and shouldn’t be done regularly.

-Some of these problems can be solved by buying an aftermarket alternator.
+Some of these problems can be solved by buying an aftermarket alternator or pulley wheels.
 There are larger alternators for many vehicles that provide significantly more power and you can tune them to work at lower engine speeds.
 If you are commuting in your van every day you might as well use the power that is available.
-Some people only need 15 minutes of extra juice for an electric stove, and an alternator can provide that.
+Some people only need 15 minutes of extra juice for an electric stove and an alternator can provide that.